-Seven Maltese researchers are among a group of 11,000 scientists who signed a declaration warning humanity of the dangers of climate change.
+Seven researchers from Malta are among a group of 11,000 scientists who signed a declaration warning humanity of the dangers of climate change.

 The Malta Chamber of Scientists, jointly with climate scientist Dr James Ciarlo of the National Institute of Oceanography and Experimental Geophysics, and the International Centre for Theoretical Physics, Trieste, said, “This document presents simple indicators (other than temperature) to describe the global changes observed in the last 40 years.”